 Gone are the days of building a data warehouse or a data lake because ‘we need to invest in Big Data’.
 Today’s market environment dictates a use case and an ROI-driven approach to business analytics, including investment and deployment in an analytic data management platform.
 A use case for business analytics exists anytime any decision by anyone is being made within an organization.

-The data management team, like other users within the organization, also needs functionality for usage monitoring to be able to analyze user-interaction and system performance data for uncovering past trends, report on this analysis, predict future outcomes and optimize system administration and management decisions taken by either humans or the machine.
+The data management team, like other users within the organization, also needs functionality for usage monitoring to be able to analyze user-interaction and system performance data for uncovering past trends, report on this analysis, predict future outcomes, and optimize system administration and management decisions taken by either humans or the machine.

 While data warehousing remains an important technology component of a comprehensive analytic data management platform, its capabilities must be extended with the latest cloud-native capabilities for supporting analysts and data scientists tasked with the cross-functional analysis of data from multiple internal and external sources, data arriving in batches and streams, and data residing in the cloud and on-premises.

-The reality for many data engineering teams is that they not only must maintain data warehouses, data marts, and data lakes, but also must develop and maintain connection among all these various data management solutions, both in the cloud and on-premises.
+The reality for many data engineering teams is that they not only must maintain data warehouses, data marts, and data lakes, but also must develop and maintain connections among all these various data management solutions, both in the cloud and on-premises.

 Need For A Modern Architecture